RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

 ---
-Title: Importing Data Into Your Redis Enterprise Cloud Database
+Title: Importing Data Into Your Redis Cloud Essentials Database
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RC"]
 ---
-You can import an existing dataset into your Redis Enterprise Cloud instance from an existing Redis server or an RDB file.
+You can import an existing dataset into your Redis Cloud Essentials instance from an existing Redis server or an RDB file.

 In order to import a sharded database that has multiple RDB files you must first